We’ve known since at least 2002 that being within “normal range” is never good enough when it comes to thyroid hormone blood tests.

 Nothing in their own study leads one to believe that TSH is more important than T3 or T4 to the human body.

 Nothing in their study examined “clinical signs” even though they mention them here, because they already dismissed signs and symptoms at the outset.

+It’s also strange that they mention pregnancy.
 Nothing in their study of 16 men touches on the issue of pregnancy and normal fetal brain development.

 They do not pay enough attention to the ways their own study casts serious doubt on the TSH-first testing policy advocated since the late 1980s.